SAP/devops-docker-cf-cli/README.md

 ## About this repository

-Dockerfile for an image with the Cloud Foundry CLI and plugins for blue-green deployment and Multi-Target Applications (MTA).
+Dockerfile for an image with the Cloud Foundry CLI and plugins for Multi-Target Applications (MTA).

 ## Download